-Through the Low Income Home Energy Assistance Program, or LIHEAP, utility assistance is available to individuals and families who cannot afford it otherwise.
+Through the Low Income Home Energy Assistance Program, or LIHEAP, utility assistance is available to qualifying individuals and their families who cannot afford it otherwise.
 There are many health risks associated with improper indoor temperatures, such as hypothermia and hyperthermia.
 Seniors and children have a higher chance of health risks due to improper temperatures.
 Improper temperature regulation due to faulty appliances can even pose safety risks like fire hazards.
-The help provided by LIHEAP gives low-income individuals with financial assistance to put toward their heating and cooling bills.
+The help provided by LIHEAP gives qualifying low-income individuals financial assistance to put towards their heating and cooling bills.

-In addition to offering help with the electric bill, LIHEAP also provide emergency services in the case of a power shutoff.
+In addition to offering help with the electric bill, LIHEAP also provide emergency services in case of a power shutoff or other type of emergency.
 In some states, LIHEAP works hand in hand with the Weatherization Assistance Program (WAP).
-This program helps families in need get energy-efficient appliances in their home that will help them reduce their energy bills.
+This program helps eligible families in need get energy-efficient appliances in their home that will help them reduce their energy bills.
 For more information about the benefits of LIHEAP, review the sections below.

 What is the difference between LIHEAP and the Weatherization Assistance Program?

 While many may refer to the LIHEAP and weatherization programs as one entity, they are in fact different.
 The LIHEAP offers low-income families financial help with utilities, which means households or utility providers will receive a monthly benefit is toward the recipient’s utility bills.